SAP/spartacus-docs/pages/dev/Checkout-Extensibility.md

 ### CheckoutGuard

 Special `CheckoutGuard` is responsible for redirects to correct step.
 Default implementation redirects every checkout request to first step.
 You can replace it with your own guard (e.g. redirect user to first step that is not set).
+Custom example available in [Express Checkout Guard](#express-checkout) section.

 ### How each guard knows where to redirect